 Several hosting platform MCP servers include DNS management as a secondary feature:

-• DigitalOcean MCP (~98 stars) — Official server (moved to digitalocean-labs, old repo archived) includes domain and DNS record management alongside droplets, Kubernetes, databases, and 14+ service categories
+- DigitalOcean MCP (~106 stars, v1.0.59) — Official server (moved to digitalocean-labs, old repo archived) includes domain and DNS record management alongside droplets, Kubernetes, databases, and 14+ service categories

 What’s Missing

-• Official servers lack DNS management.
-GoDaddy’s official MCP is search/availability only — no DNS record management.
-NameSilo’s official MCP is the notable exception, offering full DNS management among its 80+ methods.
+- Official servers lack DNS management — community filling the gap.
+GoDaddy’s official MCP is search/availability only, but miltonvve’s community server now offers 20+ tools with full DNS CRUD, DNSSEC, and SSL management.
+NameSilo’s official MCP remains the standout, offering full DNS management among its 80+ methods.

 Our Take

 Rating: 4.0/5 — The arrival of official MCP servers from NameSilo (80+ methods), GoDaddy (search-only), and commercial offerings like Instant Domain Search and WhoisXML API marks a turning point.
-The category is evolving from community-only to a mix of official and community servers, though DNS management from official sources remains limited to NameSilo, Hostinger, and Cloudflare.
+The category is evolving from community-only to a mix of official and community servers.
+May 2026 adds miltonvve’s production-ready GoDaddy MCP (20+ tools, full DNS CRUD) and WhoisXML API’s expanded toolkit (20+ tools + WHOIS Protocol Selector), filling two of the more notable gaps from the April refresh.
+DNS management from official sources remains limited to NameSilo, Hostinger, and Cloudflare.

-For DNS lookups and diagnostics: Use cenemil/dns-mcp-server for local resolution and jsdelivr/globalping-mcp-server for distributed testing — Globalping now offers a remote MCP server requiring no local installation.
+For DNS lookups and diagnostics: Use cenemil/dns-mcp-server for local resolution and jsdelivr/globalping-mcp-server for distributed testing — remote MCP via Streamable HTTP, no local install required (SSE transport deprecated).
 Instant Domain Search MCP is excellent for fast availability checking (sub-10ms, free, no API key).
-For security-oriented DNS analysis, WhoisXML API MCP provides 17 tools spanning WHOIS, DNS, IP, and threat intelligence.
+For security-oriented DNS analysis, WhoisXML API MCP provides 20+ tools spanning WHOIS, DNS, IP, and threat intelligence — with bulk variants and WHOIS Protocol Selector for choosing between RDAP and legacy WHOIS.

 For domain management across multiple registrars: Start with oso95/domain-suite-mcp — it’s the only server that unifies Porkbun, Namecheap, GoDaddy, and Cloudflare in one interface.